moda20/scheduler_starter/README.md

     - `GRAFANA_LOKI_USERNAME` : The username for the loki server.
     - `GRAFANA_LOKI_PASSWORD` : The password for the loki server.

-3. For Browserless you will need :
+3. For ntfy you will need :
-    - `BROWSERLESS_URL` : The host and port of your browserless server.
+    - `NTFY_URL` : The host and port of your ntfy server.
-    - `BROWSERLESS_TOKEN` : The token for your browserless server, can be set from env variables on the compose service.
+    - `NTFY_TOKEN` : The user token.
+I recommend creating a different user for the scheduler.
+    - `NTFY_TOPIC` : the target ntfy topic

+**Note :** one of Gotify and ntfy can be used as default notification services, but they can also be used as regular services.

 ### Creating a new Task